prasadnikita/MNIST-CIFAR-100-Dataset-Exploration-using-PyTorch/README.md

 # MNIST-CIFAR-100-Dataset-Exploration-using-PyTorch
-Exploration of MNIST and CIFAR-100 datasets using PyTorch and TorchVision.
-Includes dataset loading, 80/20 split, and visualization of images with labels to support image classification and deep learning experiments.
+This project demonstrates how to **download, preprocess, and visualize** two popular image datasets — **MNIST** and **CIFAR-100** — using the `torchvision` library.
+It covers dataset loading, splitting into training and testing sets, and displaying sample images with their corresponding labels.